| Aloe affinis - Aloe - Perennial

 Aloe rubroviolacea - Aloe

-- Perennial Succulent - Another high-elevation Arabian aloe.
-Keep
+- Tender Perennial Succulent - Another high-elevation Arabian aloe.

-is recommended one take cuttings in late fall and over-winter them, unpotted,
+one take cuttings in late fall and over-winter them, unpotted, on a north-facing

 Aloe saponaria - See: